 When someone says the word Daiquiri, the frozen version of the famous drink is what usually comes to mind.

-“This frozen Daiquiri, so well beaten as it is, looks like the sea where the wave falls away from the bow of a ship when she is doing thirty knots.”
-Legendary writer and iconic drinker, Ernest Hemingway, once described his favorite libation with these descriptive words.
-He loved the Frozen Daiquiri so much that legends tells of the time he once consumed fifteen of them in a row.
+Writer and iconic drinker, Ernest Hemingway, once described his favorite libation with these descriptive words.
+He loved the Frozen Daiquiri so much that legend tells of the time he once consumed 15 of them in a row.
 And his favorite bar in Cuba is also where this popular version of the cocktail came to be.

 What is the best rum to use in a Frozen Daiquiri?

 With its tasty blend of sour and sweet, I find that using a nice and bright white rum does the job best.
-Sitting perfectly between the sweet of the sugar and the tartness of the lime, a mid-to-top shelf white (or silver) rum will add just the right tropical notes to transport you to any warm, seaside locale your imagination desires.
+Sitting perfectly between the sweetness of the sugar and the tartness of the lime, a mid-to-top shelf white (or silver) rum will add just the right tropical notes to transport you to any warm, seaside locale your imagination desires.
 Or it just might inspire you to finally book that island vacation!

 Ingredients

-- 1 1/2 ounce of light rum
+- 1 1/2 ounces light rum

-- 3/4 ounce of fresh lime juice
+- 3/4 ounce fresh lime juice

-- 1/4 ounce of simple syrup
+- 1/4 ounce simple syrup

-- 1 cup of crushed ice
+- 1 cup crushed ice

-- Lime wheel for garnish (optional)
+- Lime wheel for garnish, optional

 Instructions